gardenlinux/gardenlinux-nvidia-installer/system-services/nvidia-installer/README.md

 # nvidia-installer

-Compile NVIDIA kernel modules for Garden Linux in a Docker image.
-Running the image in a cluster installs the GPU driver.
+This component compiles NVIDIA kernel modules for Garden Linux in a Docker image at build time.
+Running the image in a cluster as part of a DaemonSet installs the GPU driver on the required nodes.

 Normally 2 to 3 versions should be maintained of Garden Linux and NVIDIA drivers: always previous & current versions, and a future/canary version when